algorandfoundation/specs/dev/TEAL_opcodes.md

 | 8 | AppAddress | []byte | Address for which this application has authority |

-params: Txn.ForeignApps offset or an app id that appears in Txn.ForeignApps.
+params: Txn.ForeignApps offset or an _available_ app id.
 Return: did_exist flag (1 if the application existed and 0 otherwise), value.

 ## min_balance